-A properly maintained 406 MHz EPIRB detected by LEO or GEO satellites will enable to the system to locate a distress to within 5km or better on a single burst.
-Some 406 MHz EPIRBs also contain GPS receivers, or accept GPS information from external GPS units, and encode the GPS position into the distress signal.
-This GPS-encoded position dramatically improves the location accuracy down to the 100-meter level and can, in some cases, drastically reduce the response time for rescue.
-For current carriage requirements, refer to Navigation and Vessel Inspection Circular No. 3-99.
+A properly maintained 406 MHz EPIRB detected by LEO, MEO or GEO satellites will enable to the system to locate a distress to within 5km or better on a single burst.
+Some 406 MHz EPIRBs also contain Global Navigation Satellite System (GNSS: which usually include GPS) receivers, or accept GNSS information from external units, and encode the GNSS position into the distress signal.
+This GNSS-encoded position can dramatically improve the location accuracy down to the 100meter level and can, in some cases, drastically reduce the response time for rescue.
+For current carriage requirements, refer to USCG Navigation Center.
 Any questions concerning requirements to carry EPIRBs or other safety equipment should be referred to the U.S. Coast Guard Office of Commercial Vessel Compliance (CVC) at: CG-CVC-1CorrespondenceInbox@uscg.mil.
 Questions regarding type approval of EPIRBs or their hydrostatic release units should be directed to the Division of Lifesaving and Fire Safety (CG-ENG-4) at: TypeApproval@uscg.mil.